 Be prepared to answer questions about the business' direction, the team's priorities and changes in focus.

 Expect that processes will often be ignored particularly e.g writing up conversations in Salesforce.

 All of this is unlikely to stop the STORMING phase though.

 Stage 2: storming

-Even thought the team may have worked together for years, suddenly going virtual is destabilising.
+Even thought the team may have worked together for years, suddenly going hybrid is destabilising.
 There are still uncertainties about the team and the business.
 Decisions seem to take longer, the feeling of camaraderie is missing somehow and people may be disagreeing with each other more often.
 There may be factions forming and power struggles taking place beneath the surface.
 Often the only sign of this is dull online meetings but you should be aware that it may be something else,

 Communicate twice as much as you usually do with both the team and individual team members.